valango/assert-fine/README.md

 Default export equals the `ok()` function.

 ### function `beforeThrow([callback])`
 If argument is supplied, sets or clears the global callback.
-Otherwise, just returns<br/>
+The callback function should just serve a code line for debugger breakpoint and return a falsy value.<br/>
 **Returns** `any` the global callback previous value.<br/>
 **Throws** `TypeError` if supplied argument is not function nor falsy.
 `callback: any `- should be a falsy value or function, if supplied.

 ### function `fail( [failure], ...args )`
 Replaces its [Node.js counterpart](http://nodejs.org/api/assert.html#assert_assert_fail_message),
 featuring the lazy formatting and invoking the callback set via `beforeThrow()`.

 Arguments:<br/>
 `failure: Error | function `- if a function supplied, it is treated as Error constructor, and error instance is created with `message` property composed of args;
 if _`Error`_ instance is supplied, the string composed of args is appended to its `message`.<br/>
-`...args: any ` - optional arguments.
+`args: any` - optional arguments.
 If the first one is a string, it will be supplied to `util.format` or to its front-end substitute.
-If any of the arguments is a function, it will be called with the rest opf arguments supplying its return value to `format()`.
+If any of the _`args`_ is a function, it will be called with the rest opf arguments supplying its return value to `format()`.

 ### function `ifError( value, ...args )`
 Replaces its [Node.js counterpart](http://nodejs.org/api/assert.html#assert_assert_iferror_value),
 featuring the lazy formatting and invoking the callback set via `beforeThrow()`.
 Arguments:<br/>
 `value: any`<br/>
-`...args: any `- optional arguments, working exactly as those of [`fail()`](#function-fail-failure-args-).
+`args: any `- optional arguments, working exactly as those of [`fail()`](#function-fail-failure-args-).

 ### function `ok( value, ...args )`
 Replaces its [Node.js counterpart](http://nodejs.org/api/assert.html#assert_assert_ok_message),
 featuring the lazy formatting and invoking the callback set via `beforeThrow()`.
 Arguments:<br/>
 `value: any`<br/>
-`...args: any `- optional arguments, working exactly as those of [`fail()`](#function-fail-failure-args-).
+`args: any`- optional arguments, working exactly as those of [`fail()`](#function-fail-failure-args-).

 ### function `use( engine )`
-Wraps the assertion engine, putting it into use
+Wraps the _assertion engine_, putting it into use.
 This function is called internally upon loading the package, with Node.js built-in _`assert`_ package or with its own substitute, when loaded via a bundler ([browserify](https://browserify.org/), [webpack](https://webpack.js.org/),